kailash-manasarovar/statement/docs/timeline/2023/february.md

 - One might say I had already stepped into the Fiery Furnace, without realizing it.
 - Every day in Dénia, for me, was another day living peacefully and without harm right in the middle of the Fiery Furnace.
-- He looked at me in a funny way.
-I didn't know why at the time.
+- He looked at me in a strangely negative manner, with a little bit of worry and anxiety added.

-<iframe width="462" height="378" src="https://www.youtube.com/embed/6r1baNdgImo" title="Louis Armstrong - Shadrach, Meshach, and Abednego" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+- I did not know why at the time.

 ## Observations on the trumpet teacher